What is analytical method validation?

 • Relative Standard Deviation (RSD).

-Preparation of System Suitability solution: Take 100.0 mg of USP Ibuprofen RS in 10 mL Mobile phase.
+Preparation of System Suitability Solution: Take 100.0 mg of USP Ibuprofen RS in 10 mL of mobile phase.

 S.No.